KULeuven-Diepenbeek/appdev-course/content/android/signals.md

 Not all sensors return three-dimensional raw data.
 For instance, the light sensor only contains one value: illuminance, expressed in `lx`.

+{{% notice note %}}
+Accessing the above sensors does _not_ require special permissions.
+There are, however, restrictions.
+First, background processes (services like a WhatsApp push without having the app open) do not receive sensor change information.
+Next, some sensors are rate limited in some Android SDK versions.
+If you need refresh rates above `50 Hz`, you need the `HIGH_SAMPLING_RATE_SENSORS` permission.
+See the [sensors overview Android docs](https://developer.android.com/guide/topics/sensors/sensors_overview) for more information.
+{{% /notice %}}

 ### GPS: Location Services

-Getting hold of the location of the user requires special permissions, obviously.
+Contrary to the above sensors, getting hold of the location of the user requires **special permissions** for obvious reasons.
 Since the GPS system is more heavily used than other sensors, it uses a more high-level, different API.

 Read about [using locations on Android here](https://developer.android.com/training/location).